ConnorDye/IdealGene-Bioinformatics-Gene-Sequencing-Application/README.md

 # Bioinformatics Gene Sequencing Application

 In bioinformatics many problems consist of determining how the structures of genes align using a scoring matrix.
 This match up allows us to infer the gene's functions.
-Program utilizes the bioinformatics dynamic programming Needleman–Wunsch algorithm.
+This program utilizes a bioinformatics dynamic programming algorithm similar to the Needleman–Wunsch algorithm.

 Created by Connor Dye as a California Polytechnic University Project.